rickrhone/TTSTechTalentSelectTheHartford/README.md

   - When building your version of the site, don't worry about making it exactly the same to the pixel.
 Instead, focus on creating the same structure, sections, text/images, etc.
   - Don't forget to utilize quick tools available to you, like Bootstrap's components.
   - ** Bonus **
-    - I chose to also make the website mobile responsive and functional.
+    - On top of matching the layout I chose to also make the website mobile responsive and functional.

 - **My Solution:**